seanwu1105/purdue-cs536-labs/lab1/v2/README.md

 The source of `commandclient.bin`.
 The writer of the FIFO (`serverfifo.dat`) feeds commands expected to be read by `commandserver.bin`.
-Can have multiple instance at a time in one directory.
+Can have multiple instances at a time in one directory.

 ### `fifo_info.h`